acsoto/BUAA-Compiler/README.md

         }
 ```

-### After Code
+### After Coding

 #### File reading

-Read file by line is not convenient for preread and undo, so I read the file into a single String at first.
+Reading the file line by line is not convenient for prereading and undoing, so the file is read into a single String at first.

-The method is read by line, add `\n` after every line and scan every char.
-When I get `\n`, `lineNum++`
+The method involves reading the file line by line, adding `\n` after every line, and scanning every character.
+When `\n` is encountered, `lineNum++`

 ```java
     private String transferFileToCode() {